VoliJS/NestedReact/README.md

 It's packed as single UMD, thus grab the module which is appropriate for you.
 So far, there are two of them, one for raw backbone, and one for backbone.nestedTypes.

 First one depends on `react` and `backbone`, so if you're using Chaplin or Marionette you will probably need to pass appropriate module instead of `backbone`.
-Don't hesitate to replace module name in the beginning of the file.
+Don't hesitate to replace module name in the beginning of the file, or use raw factory function from `src/glue.js`.

 If you're using NestedTypes, you need NestedTypes to require appropriate framework.
 Report a bug if something goes wrong, we like when someone share our passion for technology and quite fast in response.